 Recording quality on the Loom Chrome Extension 🎥

-Our average video quality is 720p which translates roughly into 1280×720 pixels.
-However, this will vary depending on some factors local to your device, this includes:
+The average quality for videos recorded using the Chrome extension is 720p which translates roughly into 1280×720 pixels.
+However, this will vary depending on some factors local to your device, which include:

 - Monitor/screen resolution